alexanderluiscampino/yelpify/README.md

 This is ultimately the most important dataset.
 It sores all the review made by clients on the respective establishments.
 It will link to the business and user table via their foreign keys `business_id` and `user_id`.
 Correctly setting up this data in S3 is crucial.
 This is the largest dataset and the one that is going to get sequentially incremented as users use the app.
 For the correct performance of our app, ingesting the full dataset into *Redshift* every time is non-sensical due to its shear size.
 This is where *Airflow* shines with its concept of backfill, which will be furhet explained in the following sections.
 For now, this dataset will be processed.
-All its columns will be kept and the data will be written to S3 paritioned by the `year, month, day` of the review.
+All its columns will be kept and the data will be written to S3 partitioned by the `year, month, day` of the review.

 Partitions:
 - pyear